jamesrhester/Lerche.jl/paper.md

 possible value for a plain sequence of characters in certain contexts, in which case a non-contextual lexer might wrongly fail to recognise the keyword.

+Lark/Lerche grammars extend the EBNF standard in several ways.
+To aid in composability, they support templating, and importing rules and terminals from other grammars.
+To aid in refactoring, they support expressing rule semantics, which are translatable to common tree operations.
+For example, rules starting with `_` are considered to be auxiliary, and don't produce their own node.
+Terminals starting with `_` aren't included in the tree, which is often desired for punctation such as commas and parentheses.
+In order to resolve possible ambiguities or conflicts, there is support for specifying priority in terminals and rules.

 # References